UnNoobyEs/blog/README.md

 5) Rename .env.example to .env
 6) Run "php artisan key: generate"
 7) Set a name for the database - ("blog")
-8) Run XAMPP, open the link "http://localhost/phpmyadmin/" and create a database, name the database "blog" and import the file from the MYSQL!! folder, after the step this folder can be deleted.
+8) Run XAMPP, open the link "http://localhost/phpmyadmin/" and create a database, name the database "blog" and import the file from the dump folder, after the step this folder can be deleted.
 9) Change the following lines in the .env file:

 APP_URL=http://laravel -> APP_URL=http://blog